Complaint Procedure 200

 Barring exceptional and unforeseeable circumstances, students should file their complaints within 10 working days after the problem, decision, or condition arose.

 Students who wish to file a complaint should, when necessary, consult with an advisor or counselor for guidance on how to identify the individuals to whom the student should direct the complaint under Step 1 or Step 2.

 - The student should first discuss the complaint with the College employee most directly responsible for the condition that brought about the complaint.
 Most matters will be resolved at this level.

 - If the discussion at Step 1 does not resolve the matter to the student’s satisfaction and the student wishes to pursue the matter, the student may discuss the matter with the next level of supervisory authority.

-- If the discussion at Step 3 still does not resolve the matter to the student’s satisfaction, the student may file a written complaint.
+- If the discussion at Step 2 still does not resolve the matter to the student’s satisfaction, the student may file a written complaint.
 The complaint shall be filed within 7 working days.
 The written complaint shall identify the requested remedy.
-If the general complaint is against another student or involves the application of a College policy or procedure, the student shall file the complaint with the Dean of Compliance & Judicial Affairs or Compliance Officer.
-The Dean of Compliance & Judicial Affairs or Compliance Officer will take appropriate action on matters within his or her jurisdiction or route the complaint to the appropriate senior administrator for action.
-If the general complaint is against a College employee, the Dean of Compliance & Judicial Affairs or Compliance Officer will forward the complaint to the Employee Relations Department.
+If the general complaint is against another student or involves the application of a College policy or procedure, the student shall file the complaint with the Dean, Student Rights and Responsibilities or Student Conduct Investigator.
+The Dean, Student Rights and Responsibilities or Student Conduct Investigator will take appropriate action on matters within his or her jurisdiction or route the complaint to the appropriate senior administrator for action.
+If the general complaint is against a College employee, the Dean, Student Rights and Responsibilities or Student Conduct Investigator will forward the complaint to the Employee Relations Department.
 The Dean and the Employee Relations Department shall confer and determine an appropriate investigation plan.
 The officials conducting the review or investigation shall prepare a written communication regarding the disposition of the complaint.
 The officials shall render a decision within 20 working days, absent extenuating circumstances.